UNIT B, Fort Myers Florida studios 2010. Jansen at work.

 2012 first created Faceless portraits

-He later departs from landscapes and his newly distorted portraits which he then titled “Faceless” challenged classical portrait painting and norms and focused on emotion and character of the subjects rather than defined faces often in history used as power structures.
+He later departs from landscapes and his newly distorted portraits which he then titled “Faceless” challenged classical portrait painting and norms and focused on emotion and character of the subjects rather than defined faces.
 Some portraits distorted representing people of power and some highlighting ordinary people forgotten or overlooked.

 The paintings were painted in 2011 and first released in 2012.
-Works from that series were included by the controversial curator Marat Guelman in Russia at the PERMM Museum of Contemporary Art “Anonymous” biennale for the first time in 2012 and are since in the museums permanent collection.
+Works from that series were first included by the controversial curator Marat Guelman in Russia at the PERMM Museum of Contemporary Art “Anonymous” biennale for the first time in 2012 and are since in the museums permanent collection.
 The artist later also was selected to show at The Housatonic Museum of Art where his work “Airborne to the Rescue.” was added to their permanent collection in 2012.

 - Chaos Magazine, 2012